vized-io/vized-studio-releases/examples/EIP/SplitterResequencer/README.md

 ### 5. Implement Resequencing Logic

-Ensure orders are processed in chronological order:
+Ensure orders are processed in delivery time order for optimal kitchen workflow:

-1. Add a Resequence processor to reorder messages by `orderDate`.
+1. Add a Resequence processor to reorder messages by `deliveryTime`.
 2. Configure batch settings for optimal performance.

 ### 6. Output Processed Orders